 Destination Highlight: Alor Archipelago – Part One

-Where in the world is this archipelago?
-What’s great about it?
+Where in the world is the Alor Archipelago?
+What is so great about Alor?
 Here is everything you need to know about the Alor underwater wonders on the Adelaar’s new route starting from October 2018.

-Similarly to Komodo, the sites of Alor are nestled in a Strait between the Pacific and Indian Oceans.
-This means more water movement thus more nutrients from deep waters thus more diversity in terms of coral and marine life.
-It translates to stunning sites full of colors and sea life, ideal for snorkelers as well as scuba divers.
-One of the most famous sites of the area is covered mostly by anemones inhabited by territorial clown fish of all sorts.
-Alor is also home to rocky and sandy slopes, ridges, walls and drop offs as well as muck sites.
+Similar to Komodo, the dive sites of Alor are located in a Strait situated between the Pacific and Indian Oceans.
+This means more water movement bringing more nutrients from deep water, resulting in more diversity of coral and marine life.
+This translates to stunning sites full of colors and sea life, ideal for snorkelers as well as scuba divers.
+One of the most famous sites of the area is absolutely covered with anemones, inhabited by territorial clown fish of all sorts.
+Alor is also home to rocky and sandy slopes, ridges, walls and drop offs, as well as muck sites.

 Currents & Pelagic Life

-If sharks aren’t for you or you also like small things, you will be happy to know that the Alor underwater wonders also include a thriving macro life.
-Sheltered sites inside some bays are a haven for weird critters and those who like to hunt with their cameras.
-To name only those, you can expect to find nudibranchs, seahorses, frogfishes and the holy grail… the Rhinopia.
+If sharks aren’t for you, and you happen to be a macro enthusiast, you will be happy to know that the Alor underwater wonders also include abundant and thriving macro life.
+Sheltered sites inside some of the bays are a haven for weird critters, for those who like to hunt with their camera.
+You can expect to find nudibranchs, seahorses, frogfish and the holy grail… the Rhinopia.

 Alor Fish traps

 While we may not enjoy seeing fish trapped and knowing the fate that awaits them, the fish traps in Alor have become famous, especially with photographers.
 Local fishermen weave bamboo traps, which the fish can easily enter but, once in, they usually are unable to find their way out.
 Then, they deposit the traps over the reef at different depths and wait.
-This fishing method has proven to have little impact on the reef compared to lines or dynamite fishing and, although you will encounter eventual breakage, the reefs are still in pristine condition.
+This fishing method has proven to have little impact on the reef compared to lines or dynamite fishing.
+Although you will encounter eventual breakage, the reefs are still in pristine condition.
 When diving in Alor, it is recommended not to touch the traps or ropes.
-However, you can take as many photos as you want since this has become the iconic underwater photography opportunity of the region.
+However, you may take as many photos as you want.
+This shot has become the iconic underwater photographic opportunity of the region.

 As you’ve probably already gathered, Alor is a paradise for photographers, whether you prefer wide-angle or macro, or even if you’re just beginning.
 The broad variety of sites means that it doesn’t matter if you’re after a rare rhinopia, big stuff or pretty reefs because it is all there for the (photograph-)taking.
 The local children will give you another great “photo op” as they often dive down with interesting-looking home-made goggles to meet scuba divers on their safety stop.
 These kids love posing but they enjoy even more to see the result in your camera.